SC African American Heritage Commission

 Collaborating with other organizations and agencies to encourage the preservation of South Carolina’s African American history and culture.

-In fifteen years of service the African American Heritage Commission has celebrated a number of accomplishments including:
+In 21 years of service the African American Heritage Commission has celebrated a number of accomplishments including:

 Become an Associate Member